 Parallel development tasks

-There are two basic models for parallel development: one uses projects, and the other uses branches.
+Parallel development in Dimensions CM can be based on either projects or branches.
 This topic outlines simple workflows for each model to give you a sense of how Dimensions CM is commonly used.

 Scenario: multiple projects